+Shareholders also communicate with the Company via email and by telephone and we respond to their specific questions and inputs as required.
 Company contact details are included in all announcements and are available on the Company website.

-Principle 4: Take into account wider stakeholder interests, including social and environmental responsibilities, and their implications for long-term success
+Principle 3: Take into account wider stakeholder and social responsibilities and their implications for long-term success operation of its vendors.
+The Board maintains an overview of vendor relationships through regular reporting and presentations from management.